sculd/market_signal_lambdas/market_signal_checkout/README.md

 # About
-This projects is a codebase for the aws lambda function to checkout the subscription payment.
+This projects is a codebase for the aws lambda function to return checkout session url for the subscription payment.

 # How to Update zip
 ```